-Zygons entire collection of articles of well over 40 years is available online—just click on the Access Back Issues at the top of your screen.
+Zygons entire collection of 50 years of articles is available online—just click on the Access Back Issues at the top of your screen.
 This puts at your fingertips what is surely the richest library of religion-and-science writing available anywhere.
 From there, you may either contact our publishing agent for more information on ordering Zygon or transfer to the site containing all of our content.
-Here on our own Web site we present thematic selections on important authors such as Ian Barbour, Ursula Goodenough, Arthur Peacocke, James Ashbrook, Loyal Rue and William Rottschaefer; as well as on important topics such as intelligent design, Asian religions and the sciences, techno-secularity and techno-sapiens, the crossing of species boundaries, the cognitive sciences, physics, and spiritual transformations.
+Here on our own Web site we present thematic selections on important authors such as Ian Barbour, Ursula Goodenough, Arthur Peacocke, James Ashbrook, Loyal Rue and William Rottschaefer; its editors, Ralph Wendell Burhoe, Karl E. Peters, and Philip Hefner; as well as on important topics such as intelligent design, Asian religions and the sciences, techno-secularity and techno-sapiens, the crossing of species boundaries, the cognitive sciences, physics, and spiritual transformations.

 About half of our authors are rooted in the sciences; the other half in the humanities, including philosophy, religious studies, and theology.
 Please consider the Potential Authors tab to your left, for more information about becoming an author in Zygon.